 Last week our lakes were high as we had a lot of water in a short amount of time.
 This caused the lake to flood up onto the lawn in front of our house and with it came some small fish feeding on what was before unreachable for them.

 I took that opportunity to grab the swimming pool net, and start scooping some out.
-My neighbors must have seen this feeble attempt at catching small fish because later that day they came over and showed me how to catch them using a plastic bottle.
+My neighbors across the lake must have seen this feeble attempt at catching small fish because later that day they came over and showed me how to catch them using a plastic bottle.